Account Manager

 Create job alert

-We're looking for a relationship expert, ideally with a technical background and some exposure to a distribution network.
-Ideally, as an Account Manager, you will be looking to progress your career with an growing and progressive business and want to move into a role that can offer a more exposure to international travel.
+We’re looking for a relationship expert, ideally with a technical background and some exposure to a distribution network.
+You will be looking to progress your career with a growing business and want to move into a role that can offer a broader remit.

 BENEFITS: